Please note that Tapas no longer supports Internet Explorer.

 Standing in the middle of the mall and turning around makes my head spin.

-As I walk straight, I notice a map of the mall on the left.
+I notice a map of the mall on the left.

-Going closer, I see—it’s a 22-floor shopping mall.
+Going closer, I see it’s a 22-floor shopping mall.

+There are over a thousand shops here.
 Even counting all the markets in my city wouldn’t reach a thousand.

 Excited, I start exploring the shops.